Seibu 30000 series: History

 The first train entered service on the Seibu Shinjuku Line on 26 April 2008.

 Livery variations

 Doraemon

 From 8 October 2020, eight-car set 38101 was operated with an all-over Doraemon-themed wrap.
 The sides are blue; some doors resemble Doraemon, and others are plain, in line with the rest of the body.
 The interior is also Doraemon-themed.
+The Doraemon-themed train is scheduled to operate until 20 September 2024.

 Interior

 Fleet history

 The fleet history details are as shown below.